RinYukiohara/KarnaBOT-Info/index.md

 | k!ticket| To roll for special servants with a ticket  |
 | k!daily| To get daily tickets  |
 | k!games | To see the list of games  |

+## Invite

+Due to Karna Bot being in Beta testing, there is no invite as of yet.

 ## Contact Me